Vladimir-19/data-viz-platform/README.md

 - Styling with CSS: Used a combination of static CSS classes and inline styles for quick adjustments.
 Classes define the overall look and feel, while inline styles handle small layout tweaks.

 ### Known Limitations:
-- Hardcoded Variables and Categories
+- Hardcoded variables and categories
-- No Validation or Accessibility Enhancements:
+- No validation or accessibility enhancements:
-- No External State Management
+- No external state management
 - Not adaptable for mobile devices

 ![Alt text](./public/edit.jpg)

-## Time Spent: ~6 hours
+## Time Spent: ~5 hours